 Keel referred to these entities as ultra-terrestrials; beings capable of crossing dimensions at will, often acting as “cosmic pranksters.”
-Indeed, Daniel Pinchbeck says he has experienced prankster entities cross from a psychedelic realm into the real world after encountering them during, and in the subsequent weeks following a trip.
+Daniel Pinchbeck says he experienced prankster entities from a psychedelic realm cross into the real world after encountering them during and in the subsequent weeks following a psychedelic trip.

 In another instance, in Cincinnati, Ohio in 1973, a woman named Reafa Heitfield and her daughter were awakened in the middle of the night to a beam of light extending down from a bulbous umbrella shape in the sky.
 Tracking the light to where it landed in the nearby woods, the two noticed a grayish, simian creature wandering toward the beam.
 Before they knew it, both the ape and the craft disappeared.

 Though these stories may be apocryphal in nature, it’s reported that at least 20 percent of Bigfoot sightings coincide with UFO events.

 Jack Cary, a cryptozoologist who has studied Bigfoot for decades, says he believes it’s alternatively plausible that Bigfoot is being abducted by UFOs in much the same way humans are, to study its DNA and physical attributes.

 Cary also ascribes to the idea that something called the Mach Effect could explain the possibility of interdimensional travel.
 The Mach Effect, which is actually a sound principle in physics being tested by NASA, employs the use of fluctuations created by a body of mass as it accelerates, that are in turn used to generate thrust.